Somos Néctar

 Somos Néctar (also known as: Somos Néctar, la película, lit.
 'We are Nectar, the movie') is a 2017 Peruvian comedy film directed by Coco Bravo (in his directorial debut) and written by César de María.
 It is inspired by the Peruvian musical orchestra Grupo Néctar, serving as a tribute after the death of the original members in a car accident in Argentina in 2007.
 It stars Mabel Duclós, Junior Silva, Óscar Beltrán, Carlos Casella and Deyvis Orosco.
 The film premiered on October 5, 2017, in Peruvian theaters.

 Synopsis

-10 years have passed since the car accident that left a great void in the fans of the Grupo Néctar, so we find ourselves with the story of Sarita, an old woman who despite the Alzheimer does not forget the promise that his three grandchildren made him almost 10 years ago, a concert with Johnny Orosco and his group Nectar at his home.
+10 years have passed since a car accident left a great void in the fans of the Grupo Néctar.
+So, we find ourselves with the story of Sarita, an old woman who despite the Alzheimer does not forget the promise that her three grandchildren made her almost 10 years ago: a concert with Johnny Orosco and his group Nectar at her home.
 This is how the adventure of Tato, Memo and Gianfranco begins, three grandchildren willing to do anything to not disappoint or hurt the feelings of their beloved grandmother.